Luiss University: Campuses

-The Viale Romania campus opened in October 2007 in Viale Romania 32, in the heart of the Parioli quarter in Rome.
-This campus has the largest number of buildings and students even though it has not yet been completed: only the first 9,420 m2 out of the 28,000 m2 planned are currently being used.
+The Viale Romania campus opened in October 2007 in Viale Romania 32, in the heart of the Parioli quarter.
+This campus has the largest number of buildings and students even though it has not been completed yet: only the first 9,420 m2 out of the 28,000 m2 planned are currently being used.
 This campus (converted from a former school entirely redesigned as a university campus) houses the Departments of Business and Management, Economics and Financial Markets, and Political Science, the Student Office, the Orientation Office, the Placement Office, Teaching and Research, International Relations and IT.